 The Bachelor of Applied Arts and Sciences Program

-Since its inception in the fall of 1987, the Bachelor of Applied Arts and Sciences degree program has sought to reach out to adults and encourage them to take part in postsecondary education by providing them with innovative approaches for meeting their educational needs.
+Since the beginning of the Bachelor of Applied Arts and Sciences program in the fall of 1987, the degree track has been designed to encourage adults to take part in postsecondary education by providing them with innovative approaches for meeting their educational needs.
 The BAAS program requires of its majors to earn a minimum of 120 semester hours of academic credit comprised of the core curriculum (42), general electives (33 hours), and advanced 3-4000 level coursework (45).

 1st: it understands that adult leaners are most often non-traditional students who are juggling multiple life roles and are looking to match their academic interests with their personal and professional goals.